jcarpe/aqua-particle/README.md

-# Express API Boilerplate
+# Aqua-API
-This is a very simple example of an API using ExpressJS.
-It illustrates how to set this up as well as a few best practices that can be executed in the Node application such as gzipping responses and caching data in memory.
+Express based API for interacting with a Particle Photon to run an aquarium.

 ```
 npm i